-RabbitMQ is an event bus.
-In other words, it’s a message broker.
-Simply put, RabbitMQ accepts and forwards messages between separate applications.
+Message brokers, like RabbitMQ, accept and forward messages between separate applications.
 Messaging is useful for decoupling applications.
 This means that different applications are connected through a message broker, but they don’t directly rely on one another.
-Other open source message brokers include ZeroMQ and qpid.
 This post will provide an overview of messaging with a focus on AMQP and the publish-subscribe pattern.
 Another term for message broker is event bus.
 Publish/Subscribe architecture pattern The publish-subscribe (pub/sub) pattern is a messaging pattern where senders of messages (publishers) do not program the messages to be sent directly to specific receivers (subscribers).

 I’ve written a bit about Filth Finder, an app that surfaces health inspections from NYC restaurants near you.
 Most recently, I wrote about the API that served the restaurants to the frontend.
 While this implementation worked, it was pretty slow to load.
 In an effort to speed up the loading time, I rewrote the backend to pull the of index restaurants from Google Cloud Storage.
 Check out how much faster it loads.